tamilselvaraj090-star/Hospital-Management-System/README.md

-##Project Overview
+PROJECT OVERVIEW

  The Hospital Management System is a SQL-based database project designed to efficiently manage the day-to-day operations of a hospital.
 The project demonstrates the use of SQL for storing, retrieving, and analyzing hospital data related to patients, doctors, appointments, billing, staff, departments, medicines, and payments.

-This project covers essential database concepts such as DDL, DML, Joins, Aggregate Functions, Views, Stored Procedures, and Triggers, making it suitable for learning and demonstrating relational database management skills.# Hospital-Management-System
+ This project covers essential database concepts such as DDL, DML, Joins, Aggregate Functions, Views, Stored Procedures, and Triggers, making it suitable for learning and demonstrating relational database management skills.

-Objectives
+OBJECTIVES

  Design and implement a relational database for a Hospital Management System using MySQL.
  Store and manage information related to patients, doctors, departments, staff, appointments, billing, medicines, and payments.
  Perform data retrieval using SQL queries with filtering, sorting, grouping, and aggregate functions.
  Use SQL JOIN operations to generate meaningful reports across multiple tables.
  Create database views to simplify access to frequently used hospital information.
  Implement stored procedures to retrieve doctor appointments and patient billing details efficiently.
  Automate medicine inventory updates using database triggers.
  Generate analytical reports such as doctor-wise appointments, department-wise staff count, payment method revenue, and patient statistics.
  Demonstrate the practical use of SQL concepts including DDL, DML, Views, Stored Procedures, Triggers, Aggregate Functions, and Joins.
  Improve database management skills by building a real-world hospital management database application.

-Features
+FEATURES

  Manage doctor, patient, staff, and department information.
  Track appointments between doctors and patients.
  Generate billing and payment records.
  Store and manage medicine inventory.
  Automatically reduce medicine stock using database triggers.
  Create reusable database views for appointments and billing.
  Retrieve reports using stored procedures.
  Perform analytical queries using aggregate functions and grouping.

-SQL Concepts Used
+SQL CONCEPTS IMPLEMENTED

  SELECT queries
  WHERE, ORDER BY, GROUP BY, HAVING
  INNER JOIN
  Aggregate Functions (COUNT, SUM, MAX)
  Views
  Stored Procedures
  Triggers
  Database Objects

-Database Relationships
+DATABASES RELATIONSHIPS

  The Hospital Management System database consists of multiple related tables connected using Primary Keys (PK) and Foreign Keys (FK) to maintain data integrity.

   Table	Relationship
   Department	One department has many doctors and staff members.
   Doctor	Each doctor belongs to one department and can have multiple appointments.
   Patient	Each patient can have multiple appointments, bills, and payments.
   Appointment	Connects patients, doctors, and departments.
 Each appointment belongs to one patient, one doctor, and one department.
   Billing	Each billing record belongs to one patient.
   Payment	Payments are associated with billing records and store payment details such as amount and payment method.
   Prescription	Each prescription is created for a patient by a doctor.
   Prescription_Details	Stores the medicines prescribed in each prescription.
 One prescription can contain multiple medicines.
-Medicine	Medicine stock is automatically updated through a trigger whenever a prescription is added.
-Staff	Each staff member belongs to one department.
+  Medicine	Medicine stock is automatically updated through a trigger whenever a prescription is added.Staff	Each staff member belongs to one department.

-Reports Included
+REPORTS INCLUDED

 Active doctors with more than five years of experience.
 Number of active doctors by specialization.